The New Plymouth District Council (Waitara Lands) Act 2018 came into force on 17 March 2019.

 The Fund is comprised of all accumulated and future income allocated to the Council from the Waitara Endowment Land.
 The fund must be administered for the purpose of benefiting the Waitara community or any part of the Waitara community by the scheme of annual releases set out in the Act.

-Waitara Lands Act Quarterly Report - 30 September 2020
+Waitara Lands Act Quarterly Reports

 The functions and powers of Te Tai Pari Trust